 - Renault Trucks E-Tech D Wide Electric: with a GRW of 19 or 26 tons, this is the ideal truck for transporting goods in peri-urban environments and for waste collection, with a payload comparable to that of a diesel truck.
 Its operating range is secured with a 265 kWh battery.

 Renault Trucks offers its customers complete electrification solutions.
 With the trucks configured to measure according to use and autonomy needs, battery and charging infrastructure solutions, high-level repair and maintenance services, financing and insurance are offered.

-The Renault Trucks factory in Blainville-sur-Orne, on the outskirts of Caen in Normandy, has been producing the fully-electric vehicles of our Renault Tracks D range since March 2020.
+Since March 2020, the Renault Trucks plant in Blainville-sur-Orne, near Caen, has been producing the 100% electric vehicles of our Renault Trucks D range.